software-engineering-at-home/content/TOPICS.md

 ## Agile Delivery Practices

-Ways of working; processess and practices that would be considered agile, and how the delivery function supports product, business analysts, programmers, testers, and other roles in a large organisation - and how you can take on these roles at home in your own projects.
+Ways of working; processess and practices that would be considered agile, and how the delivery function supports product, business analysts, programmers, testers, and other roles in a large organisation.

 ### Topics